hagabbar/GenNet/README.md

 ### 1.)
 Lalinference

-run lalinference_pipe and submit run to condor in order to get lalinference posterior estimates on injection waveform.
+Run lalinference_pipe and submit run to condor in order to get lalinference posterior estimates on injection waveform.
 This will require that you have both an injection.xml and an injection.ini file.

 This assumes you have access to the LIGO caltech clusters.
 ```